The Minimization of Random Hypergraphs: Conclusion

 \section{Conclusion}

-We examined the number of minimal edges of maximum-entropy multi-hypergraphs with expected edge size $pn$.
-We discovered a phase transition with respect to the total number of sampled edges.
-As long as $m$ is at most $1 /(1 - p)^{(1 - p)n}$, the expected size of the minimization is linear in $m$; once the number of edges increases beyond that point, the minimization is instead governed by the entropy of $\log_{1/(1-p)^n}(m)$.
-The number of minimal edges continues to grow initially, but sublinearly and only until $m$ reaches $1/(1 - p)^ {\frac{n}{1+p}}$.
-From there on, the size of the minimization decays rapidly.
-Finally, raising $m$ above $1/(1 - p)^{n}$ ensures that only the empty set is minimal, which can be seen as a second, minor, phase transition.
+We calculated the number of minimal edges of maximum-entropy multi-hypergraphs with expected edge size $pn$ and discovered a phase transition with respect to the total number of edges.
+As long as $m$ is at most $m^* = 1 /(1 - p)^{(1 - p)n}$, the expected size of the minimization is linear in $m$.
+Once the sample size increases beyond that point, the minimization is instead governed by the entropy of $\alpha$ where $m = 1/(1-p)^{\alpha n}$.
+The minimization continues to grow sublinearly until $m$ reaches $1/(1 - p)^ {\frac{n}{1+p}}$, from there on, it decays rapidly.
+Raising $m$ above $1/(1 - p)^{n}$ finally ensures that only the empty set is minimal.

 The Chernoff--Hoeffding theorem played an integral role in verifying these results.
 We tightened the tail bounds on the binomial distribution and provided explicit upper and lower bounds on the constants involved.
-We are convinced that this sharpened tool can help researches in all of probability beyond the scope of this paper.
+We are convinced that this improvement can help other researchers in probability well beyond the scope of this paper.

-An immediate extension of our work would be to pinpoint the exact behavior of the minimization at the transitions points.
-For $m = 1/(1-p)^{(1-p)n + \littleO(n)}$ the size of the minimization moves from $\Om(m/\sqrt{n})$ to $\Th(m)$.
-Further investigations are needed to determine the speed of this shift.
-Another interesting question in light of the original motivation of random databases is to allow different sample probabilities per vertex as well as dependencies between the elements.
-To fit the maximum-entropy setting, this would require the model to incorporate additional constraints.
+A possible extension of our work would be to generalize Theorem~\ref{thm:binomial_characterization} to the case where $\alpha$ converges to $1$ as $n$ increases.
+It is also interesting to investigate hypergraph models for which the sampling probability $p$ is no longer constant, but tends to $0$.
+This would bring the study of random hypergraphs closer to that of sparse random graphs.
+Finally, a promising direction in the light of our original motivation of relational databases is to allow different sample probabilities per vertex as well as dependencies between the elements.
+This requires the maximum-entropy model to incorporate additional constraints.